Japanese law is grounded primarily in the civil law tradition, though elements of the common law have influenced certain legal developments.

 A committee summoned by the national government will screen organizations operating on a nationwide scope while committees established by prefectural governments will review organizations whose activities take place in given prefectures.

-This not-for-profit organizational form was created under the Law to Promote Specified Nonprofit Activities ("SNC Law"), which went into effect in 1998 and was amended in 2002 and 2003.
-The purpose of the law was to alleviate the legal hurdles of creating Public Interest Legal Persons or PILPs under Article 34 of Japan's Civil Code.
-The Japanese government initially envisioned that SNCs would be covered by the above mentioned laws enacted in 2008, but abandoned the idea in the face of opposition from SNCs.
+This not-for-profit organizational form was created under the Law to Promote Specified Nonprofit Activities (SNC Law), which went into effect in 1998 and was amended in 2002 and 2003.
+The purpose of the law was to alleviate the legal hurdles of creating Public Interest Legal Persons (PILPs) under Article 34 of Japan's Civil Code.
+The Japanese government initially envisioned that SNCs would be covered by the above mentioned three laws enacted in 2008, but abandoned the idea in the face of opposition from SNCs.

-The purpose of an SNC, or tokutei hieiri katsudo hojin, cannot be the generation of profits, and it cannot propagate religious teachings, perform religious ceremonies, or educate or foster religious believers (SNC Law, Article 2).
+The purpose of an SNC cannot be the generation of profits, and it cannot propagate religious teachings, perform religious ceremonies, or educate or foster religious believers (SNC Law, Article 2).
 It must have at least 10 members, and its "provisions regarding acquisition and loss of qualifications for membership [must not be] unreasonable" (SNC Law, Articles 2, 10, 28).
 An SNC must have at least three directors and at least one auditor as an officer (SNC Law, Article 15).
 It may engage only in those activities (as its primary nonprofit activities) specified in the Schedule to Article 2 of the law (SNC Law, Article 2).
-The enumerated activities include health care, environmental work, disaster relief, youth activities, and international cooperation (the full list appears in Section III-B, below).
+The enumerated activities include health care, environmental work, disaster relief, youth activities, and international cooperation (the full list appears in Section III.B, below).

 4. Organizations Established Under Special Laws Arising Under Civil Code Article 34